FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Video Game Logic 101: Toilets are prime locations to stock up on ammo (right).

 Bad Boys' biggest bungle is in its aiming.
 The mouse cursor never seems to move in a consistently predictable fashion, either scrolling a tad too fast or too slow.
 It's not enough to to break the game, but too many attempts to line up headshots in the heat of the moment fall flat.
-In some situations, you can steady your aim while under cover if you can see the gun-wielding thug that at.
+In some situations, you can steady your aim while under cover if you can actually see the gun-wielding thug that is.
 Tapping one of directional keys to peek out in first-person view will automatically focus on where you were already aiming.
 It's only sporadically useful, as many hidey spots - like in the frame of a door - greatly obscure what you can see.
 At least you won't be using a joypad like in the console versions.
 It's so completely busted on those ports that even an auto-lock doesn't solve it.

 If one of those grey ground circles turn orange, press Space to dive for cover (left).